Frame-Voyager: Learning to Query Frames for Video Large Language Models: Experiments

 To evaluate the effectiveness of each component in our dataset construction phase, we conduct a series of ablation studies summarized in Table~\ref{table:dataset_ablation}.
 Specifically, we investigate the impact of individual datasets (1-2), analyze the role of data filtering (2-3), and explore the effects of different data usage strategies during training (4-6).
 In (4), we directly optimize the \name by the combination ranked highest.
 In (5-6), we modify $K$, number of sampled combinations, during training.
 The results of (1-2) demonstrate additive performance gains from each dataset and the significant distribution differences between the two datasets enhance the query diversity.
 The results of (3) underscore the critical role of data filtering in eliminating instances unsuitable for training \name.
 Experiments (4-6) provide some insights on data usage during training, revealing that varying the number of combinations can adversely affect reward computation.
 Moreover, results from (4) highlight the necessity of teaching \name to discern better from worse combination via reward modeling, rather than merely training it to identify the combination.

 \textbf{RQ3: How does the number of frames impact the performance of \name?}

 In Figure~\ref{figure:num_frames}, we demonstrate the performance of \name on the Video-MME (without subtitles) by varying the number of chosen frames and comparing it to uniform sampling.
 Across different numbers of frames, \name consistently outperforms uniform sampling.
 Notably, \name achieves better results using only half the frames, \eg the $8$-frame \name surpasses the $16$-frame uniform sampling.
 However, as the number of extracted frames increases, the performance gap between \name and uniform sampling narrows.
-We think this is reasonable on the current public benchmarks which usually do not require a very large number of frames to answer the query.
-Using more frames may introduce unnecessary information, which could even limit performance gains.
+There are two primary factors that influence the performance.
+First, public benchmarks typically do not require a large number of frames to answer queries.
+Incorporating more frames may introduce unnecessary information and potentially limit performance gains.
+Second, performance is constrained by the model's capabilities.
+Given a selected frame combination, the inference model, \eg the frozen VILA, determines the performance's upper bound.
+For instance, Figure~\ref{figure:query_type_result} demonstrates that VILA generally underperforms on OCR and counting tasks.

 \textbf{RQ4: How does the design of \name contribute to the performance?}

 \name reuses the embedding layer and the first transformer layer of the backbone LLM.
 To validate this design choice, we assess the impact of reusing different components of the LLM, as presented in Figure~\ref{figure:reuse_ablation}.
 Reusing only the embedding layer's bag-of-words features yields noticeable improvements.
 Incorporating one to two layers of the LLM enhances question understanding, leading to better performance.
 However, reusing additional layers results in a gradual performance decline.
 This decline occurs because the LLM remains frozen during \name's training, while lower-layer features are general-purpose, higher layers—with increased attention and fusion operations—shift the features towards language modeling, leading to diminished performance~\citep{jin2024exploring}.